Pumpkin Sourdough Muffins

 Method

-In a large mixing bowl, add oil, eggs, milk, sourdough discard, brown and white sugar, and pumpkin puree.
+- In seperate bowl, add oil, eggs, milk, sourdough discard, sugars and pumpkin puree.

 Overnight sourdough muffins